(ab a TA sept)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience pharyngitis, injection site pain or irritation, dyspepsia, hypertension, or back pain.
+• Patient may experience pharyngitis, injection site pain or irritation, cough, abdominal pain, hypertension, or back pain.
 Have patient report immediately to prescriber signs of infection, severe dizziness, severe headache, shortness of breath, wheezing, skin growth, weight loss, night sweats, severe loss of strength and energy, flu-like symptoms, swelling, warmth, or redness of skin, or severe injection site irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.